 - To graduate epidemiologists whose research can address the limited production and dissemination of regional evidence

 Who can apply to the PhD in Epidemiology?

 This program is designed primarily for those who are interested in research, particularly undertaking independently innovative research studies to address important and timely research gaps, in the global and regional context.
 The program prepares epidemiologists to also teach and work at universities or assume a high-level position in governmental and/or international health agencies.

 To be eligible for admission to the PhD program, a candidate must:

-Hold a Master's degree in Epidemiology or in a relevant discipline such as public health, nursing, statistics and health informatics, pharmacy, biological sciences and others, from AUB or other recognized institution of higher learning.
-A minimum cumulative course average of 85 over 100, or its equivalent, is required for admission
+- » Hold a master's degree in epidemiology or in a relevant discipline such as public health, nursing, statistics and health informatics, pharmacy, biological sciences and others, from AUB or another recognized institution of higher learning.
+A minimum cumulative average of 85 over 100, or its equivalent, is required for admission.

-Have achieved an acceptable score on the Graduate Record Exam (GRE) general component taken in the last five years
+- » Have achieved a minimum score of 1,000 on the Graduate Record Exam (GRE) general component.

 The course work consists of: